CactuseSecurity/firewall-orchestrator/documentation/installer/basic-installation.md

 possibly followed by a reboot.

-2) get Firewall Orchestrator with the following command (as normal user)
+2) Getting Firewall Orchestrator

+with the following command (as normal user)

 ```console
 git clone https://github.com/CactuseSecurity/firewall-orchestrator.git
 ```

-3) Ansible Installation
+3) Ansible installation

 Make sure you have ansible version 2.13 or above installed on your system (check with "ansible --version").
 If this is not the case, install a newer ansible.
 One possible way is to run the following script (and entering your sudo password):

         firewall-orchestrator/scripts/install-ansible-from-venv.sh

-4) install (on localhost)
+4) Firewall Orchestrator installation

 ```console
 cd firewall-orchestrator; ansible-playbook site.yml -K